A new program at The Ohio State University is adjusting cancer treatments based on a person’s biological age.

 “Our clinical team learned a lot from this study and will probably apply basic geriatric principles as part of routine care for all patients.
 It’s about personalizing cancer care.
 It’s patient-centered care,” she continued.

 Presley believes doctors need more time with their patients.

 “I do think patients on this study get more time with the research coordinator.
 They ask detailed questions about how they’re feeling.
 We’re asking, so they tell us.
 We don’t know if they would otherwise,” she said.

 The goal, said Presley, is to keep patients living the life they want to live during cancer treatment.

 “Smitty is one of the healthiest patients.
 He’s done exceptionally well,” she said.

 Smith learned he had cancer in September 2018 after seeking treatment for hip pain.

 Cancer in the lung had reached surrounding lymph nodes and the esophagus.

-A Vietnam veteran, Smith told Healthline he had been exposed to Agent Orange, a known carcinogen.
+A Vietnam veteran, Smith told Healthline he had been exposed to Agent Orange, a

 Initial treatment included five months of chemotherapy and radiation therapy, as well as surgery to remove part of this left lung.